Does Cat Litter Attract Predators?

 Cat litter doesn't deter or attract rodents on its own.
 However, cat litter becomes a deterrent to them when your cat uses it.
 But using this litter to keep rodents away is extremely unhygienic and rather gross.

-The reality is used cat litter smells.
-As a result, spreading it around would only make matters worse.
 It would fix your rodent problem, but the entire backyard and home would smell like a used litter box.

 Cat owners who do find themselves with rodent problems should find an alternative method.
-Here are a few suggestions to ensure this issue goes away quickly:

 Using Mouse Traps

 Many mouse traps exist in today's market.
 These include snapping traps, poison, and even humane traps, which capture them until a human can release them back into the wild.
-We suggest going with either snapping or humane traps for cat owners.

 The poison route could be extremely dangerous for pets.
 They might get into it and do severe damage to themselves.